Vascular Treatment and Procedures

 soft plastic tube) or fistulas (a surgical connection of an artery and a vein).

-If you’re undergoing long-term treatments that deliver medicine or nutrients through the bloodstream, such as chemotherapy, a vascular surgeon can place a flexible plastic tube (catheter) into a blood vessel.
-This allows easier access when it is
+If you’re undergoing long-term treatments that deliver medicine or nutrients through the bloodstream, such as chemotherapy, a cardiovascular surgeon can place a flexible plastic tube (catheter) into a blood vessel.
+This cardiac procedure allows

-necessary to draw blood or deliver medications and nutrients into the bloodstream over a longer period of time.
+easier access when it is necessary to draw blood or deliver medications and nutrients into the bloodstream over a longer period of time.

 Deep Vein Thrombosis (DVT)